 About Patrick Burke

 Prof. Burke's research centers on jazz and popular music in the United States, with a focus on the connections between music's performance and reception and the formation of racial ideology.
-His work has been supported by fellowships from the American Musicological Society, the National Endowment for the Humanities, the Social Science Research Council, and the Center for the Humanities at WUSTL.
+His work has been supported by fellowships from the American Musicological Society, the National Endowment for the Humanities, the Rock and Roll Hall of Fame, the Social Science Research Council, and the Center for the Humanities at WUSTL.
 Prof. Burke is the author of Come In and Hear the Truth: Jazz and Race on 52nd Street (University of Chicago Press, 2008).
 His current book project, What's My Name?
 Rock, Race, and Revolution in the 1960s, in progress, addresses the relationship between rock music and the radical political movements of the late 1960s.

 Music 1021: Musics of the World (cross-listed with African and African American Studies)